shakahl/open-diablo-editor/README.md

 ==========

 - Install Java 1.8 (from http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+- Set your JAVA_HOME and add Java 1.8 to your PATH variable
 - Install Git (https://git-scm.com/downloads)
 - Bring up a command prompt for the folder where you want to store the code
     - In Windows, shift + right click in an explorer pane then select open prompt